 The Pleasure Beach at Blackpool gets full marks for longevity.
 It has been going since 1896 and the current owners have wisely resisted trying to modernise the really classic rides.
 If you want to follow the nostalgia trail you need to be a bit of a detective, looking out for the plaques on the walls.
 But once you know what you are looking for, seeking out the past is good fun.

 And you get to ride on a woodie

-Blackpool has five woodies.
+Blackpool’s four wooden roller coasters still attract people from around the world, and over the decades they brought people flooding into the town.
+There are four woodies at the Pleasure Beach attraction.
 They’re not for anyone who has any trouble with their neck as your head is thrown around all over the place on some quite violent journeys and there’s a fair few humps and bumps.
 But they do give you a real sense of nostalgia, and yes, a bit of a thrill.
-Of course, roller coasters are what people go to a theme park for.
-Despite the recent technical difficulties, you can be sure The Smiler will be pulling them in at Alton Towers this summer.
-And in the past the woodies brought people flooding into Blackpool.

 I’m impressed with variety of coasters Blackpool has.
 Many records have been broken on them.
 Richard Rodrigues got on the Big Dipper on 18th June 1998 and got off 3rd August 1998 after riding for 1000 hours as part of a Roller Coaster Marathon.
 And the Grand National once hosted the wedding of the chairman of the Roller Coaster Club of Great Britain who rode as he got hitched.
-There are the modern ones like Infusion, refurbished and rebranded ones like the Nickelodeon Streak, water rides like the fabulous Valhalla and the ones you think you are going to fall off, like The Avalanche bobsled coaster.
+There are the modern ones like ICON the ride and Infusion.
+There are refurbished and rebranded ones like the Nickelodeon Streak, water rides like the fabulous Valhalla and the ones you think you are going to fall off, like The Avalanche bobsled coaster.